 | Prefab posts

-Up to O level I was a disaster, but the sixth form was one of the happiest times of my life.
-Left school after A Levels and escaped to southern France.
+Up to O level I was a disaster, but the sixth form was a happy time.
+Studied at the school of real life and escaped to France.

 | En Marche!